IPsec Site-to-Site VPN Example with Pre-Shared Keys¶

 - Hash Algorithm

-Use SHA256 if both sides support it, otherwise use the default SHA1.
+Use SHA256 if both sides support it, otherwise use the strongest hash supported by both endpoints.

 - DH Group